 Although surrounded by farms, Trenton is considered a “food desert.”

 The city (pop.
 85,000) includes three grocery stores — and most Trenton residents do not live within half a mile of them.
-Residents must either find transportation–often requiring taking multiple bus routes–or shop at local corner stores lacking fresh produce and other nutritious options.
+Residents must either find transportation–often requiring multiple bus routes–or shop at local corner stores lacking fresh produce and other nutritious options.
 Indeed, a survey by the Centers for Disease Control and Prevention found only 2.4% of Trenton outlets offer healthy food.